Published : 12.10.2020

 While the cloud offers a plethora of benefits, it also has more than its share of vulnerabilities.
-Companies looking to improve overall corporate performance by accessing cloud assets (like services, identities, data) must also avoid the pitfalls that come with that territory.
+Companies looking to improve overall corporate performance by accessing cloud assets (like services, identities, and data) must also avoid the pitfalls that come with that territory.
 Developing a unified security strategy that encompasses all cloud-native assets as well as on-prem values reduces or eliminates many threats.
 Using Identity and Access Management systems (IAM) as the central theme of that strategy ensures that no one and nothing gets through the new perimeter.
+This blog will explore the benefits of leveraging cloud-native security.

 However, Gartner’s research indicates that that is precisely what’s happening, as companies worldwide pivot to embrace enhanced digital services to maintain what’s left of their market share.
 While the researcher predicts that overall IT spending will drop by up to eight percent, spending on public cloud services is marked to grow by almost 20%, with an over 24% growth prediction just for online conferencing services.
 The technological needs of millions of newly-launched remote workers are driving organizations to improve their connectivity so that their workforce retains its performance level and their enterprise maintains its competitiveness.